davatorium/rofi/mkdocs/docs/1.7.3/rofi.1.markdown

     ~/my_script.sh | rofi -dmenu

-See the **rofi-dmenu(5)** manpage for more information.

 `-show` *mode*

 Open **rofi** in a certain mode.
 Available modes are `window`, `run`, `drun`, `ssh`, `combi`.
-The special argument `keys` can be used to open a searchable list of supported key bindings
+The special argument `keys` can be used to open a searchable list of supported key bindings (see *KEY BINDINGS*)
-(see the **rofi-keys(5)** manpage)

 To show the run-dialog:

     rofi -show run

-If `-show` is the last option passed to rofi, the first enabled modes is shown.
+If `-show` is the last option passed to rofi, the first enabled modi is shown.

-`-modes` *mode1,mode2*
+`-modi` *mode1,mode2*

 Specify an ordered, comma-separated list of modes to enable.
 Enabled modes can be changed at runtime.
 Default key is `Ctrl+Tab`.
 If no modes are specified, all configured modes will be enabled.
 To only show the `run` and `ssh` launcher:

-    rofi -modes "run,ssh" -show run
+    rofi -modi "run,ssh" -show run

 Custom modes can be added using the internal `script` mode.
 Each such mode has two parameters:

     <name>:<script>

 Example: Have a mode called 'Workspaces' using the `i3_switch_workspaces.sh` script:

-    rofi -modes "window,run,ssh,Workspaces:i3_switch_workspaces.sh" -show Workspaces
+    rofi -modi "window,run,ssh,Workspaces:i3_switch_workspaces.sh" -show Workspaces

 Notes: The i3 window manager dislikes commas in the command when specifying an exec command.
 For that case, `#` can be used as a separator.

 **TIP**: The name is allowed to contain spaces:

-    rofi -modes "My File Browser:fb.sh" -show "My File Browser"
+    rofi -modi "My File Browser:fb.sh" -show "My File Browser"

 `-case-sensitive`